nasa/fprime/docs/HowTo/develop-subtopologies.md

 # Integration into a "Main" Deployment

-At this point, we're ready to integrate our subtopology into the topology of our main deplopyment (you can think of this being our deliverable, with `MySubtopology` being a portion of it).
+At this point, we're ready to integrate our subtopology into the topology of our main deployment (you can think of this being our deliverable, with `MySubtopology` being a portion of it).
 We will assume, given our example, that you have the RNG component developed alongside the topology.
 Additionally, we assume that you have created an F Prime project and an associated deployment for it.
 Let's call this deployment "MainDeployment", and the project "MainProject".

 First step is to ensure that our subtopology is linked to our project; within `project.cmake` add: